Chaturvediiii/NewsBites/README.md

 News API

 ## Note
 For some reason the NEWSAPI works only on the localhost.
-Below is the snapshot from my NewsMonkey website.
+Below is the snapshot from my NewsBites website.
 ![SnapShot](/public/Snapshot.png)